whyoleg/cryptography-kotlin/docs/index.md

 ## Using in your projects

-Make sure, that you use Kotlin 1.8.10+
+Make sure that you use Kotlin 1.8.10+.
+Additionally, it's possible to use [BOM](bom.md) or [Gradle version catalog](gradle-version-catalog.md) to add dependencies easier

 > ⚠️ NOT YET PUBLISHED TO MAVEN CENTRAL